 - 1. Conduct of State Policy Review - 1.
-Internal Operations of State Agency - The Vice Chancellor for Business and Finance will be responsible for the review of Executive Order #8 and the Policies and Guidelines of the TBR which govern employment for all personnel in the system. - The Compliance Director will be responsible for the review of state operated programs to assure that policies and procedures do not discriminate against target populations as to race, color, national origin, sex, and handicap. - 1.
-The Legal Counsel for the TBR will assist in the review. - Results of the review will be reported in the annual report according to the guidelines outlined in Part V of the MOA.

-2. Formulas for Distribution

-- Each year, the Vice Chancellor for Access and Diversity will be responsible for the review of the five year plan, annual plan, appropriate state records and laws which outline the formulas for distribution of federal and state funds. - The formulas will be reviewed to assure that identified factors, computation of factors, and importance (weighting) assigned to factors utilized in funding formulas do not discriminate against target populations.

-- All formulas used to distribute federal and state funds to any institution will be reviewed annually for discriminatory factors. - 4.
+Internal Operations of State Agency

+- The Vice Chancellor for Business and Finance will be responsible for the review of Executive Order #8 and the Policies and Guidelines of the TBR which govern employment for all personnel in the system. - The Compliance Director will be responsible for the review of state operated programs to assure that policies and procedures do not discriminate against target populations as to race, color, national origin, sex, and handicap. - 1.
+The Legal Counsel for the TBR will assist in the review. - Results of the review will be reported in the annual report according to the guidelines outlined in Part V of the MOA. - 2.
+Formulas for Distribution - Each year, the Vice Chancellor for Access and Diversity will be responsible for the review of the five year plan, annual plan, appropriate state records and laws which outline the formulas for distribution of federal and state funds. - The formulas will be reviewed to assure that identified factors, computation of factors, and importance (weighting) assigned to factors utilized in funding formulas do not discriminate against target populations. - 3.
+All formulas used to distribute federal and state funds to any institution will be reviewed annually for discriminatory factors. - 4.
 The Legal Counsel and Vice Chancellor for Business and Finance for the TBR will assist in the review of funding formulas. - 5.
 The formulas reviewed will affect funding to institutions for the following programs: - 1.
 Tennessee Colleges of Applied Technology - 2.
+Community colleges
-Community colleges - Results of the review will be reported in the annual report according to the guidelines outlined in Part V of the MOA. - 3.
-Requirements for Admission and Administration - The Tennessee Board of Regents will review the establishment of requirements for admission to and the administration of vocational education programs to assure that discriminatory factors do not exist and to assure compliance with Title VI, Title IX, and Section 504 of the Rehabilitation Act. - The Vice Chancellors for Access and Diversity, Colleges of Applied Technology, and Academic Affairs will take responsibility for such reviews.

-4. Competitive Grants

-- Each year, the Vice Chancellor for Vocational/Technical Education, and Vice Chancellor for Academic Affairs will review criteria utilized for awarding competitive grants to assure that no factors are included which discriminate against target populations. - Methods of disseminating information, providing technical assistance, and awarding competitive grants will be reviewed for discriminatory factors.

-- 3. The Legal Counsel for the Tennessee Board of Regents will assist in the review of the policies and procedures. - 4.
-Results of the review will be reported in the annual report according to guidelines outlined in Part V of the MOA.

-5. Approval of Action by Local Entities

-- Actions initiated by local entities, including community colleges, and colleges of applied technology, are reviewed by members of the TBR System Office Staff to insure that local entities do not discriminate against target populations. - 2.
-The Legal Counsel of the TBR will assist in the review. - Results will be reported in the annual report according to guidelines outlined in Part V of the MOA.
+- 6. Results of the review will be reported in the annual report according to the guidelines outlined in Part V of the MOA. - 3.
+Requirements for Admission and Administration - The Tennessee Board of Regents will review the establishment of requirements for admission to and the administration of vocational education programs to assure that discriminatory factors do not exist and to assure compliance with Title VI, Title IX, and Section 504 of the Rehabilitation Act. - The Vice Chancellors for Access and Diversity, Colleges of Applied Technology, and Academic Affairs will take responsibility for such reviews. - 4.
+Competitive Grants - Each year, the Vice Chancellor for Vocational/Technical Education, and Vice Chancellor for Academic Affairs will review criteria utilized for awarding competitive grants to assure that no factors are included which discriminate against target populations. - Methods of disseminating information, providing technical assistance, and awarding competitive grants will be reviewed for discriminatory factors. - The Legal Counsel for the Tennessee Board of Regents will assist in the review of the policies and procedures. - Results of the review will be reported in the annual report according to guidelines outlined in Part V of the MOA. - 5.
+Approval of Action by Local Entities - Actions initiated by local entities, including community colleges, and colleges of applied technology, are reviewed by members of the TBR System Office Staff to insure that local entities do not discriminate against target populations. - 2.
+The Legal Counsel of the TBR will assist in the review.